Akshatha-22/LLM-Inference-Serving-System/README.md

 > GPT-2's 1024-token limit comes from sinusoidal positional embeddings.
 > For 32k context, you need RoPE or ALiBi (e.g. LLaMA, GPT-NeoX).
 ---

-*60-day project · GPT-2 on i5 CPU · All algorithms implemented from scratch*
-*Last updated: Day 5 of 60*

 ## Benchmark Section

 comming soon....
 will include:
 CPU specs